Nolley 27 points, Memphis 14 3s over Colorado St in NIT semi | Times Leader

 David Roddy had 18 points and Isaiah Stevens 17 for Colorado State (20-7).

-Memphis came up just short of their first NCAA Tournament since 2013-14 in the third season of former player Penny Hardaway coaching his alma mater.

-The Tigers are 9-2 since the start of February, both one-possession losses six days apart against NCAA tourney Sweet 16 team Houston.
-The sixth-ranked Cougars won 76-74 in the American Athletic Conference tournament semifinals, five days after hitting a last-second 3 at home to beat Memphis 67-64 in the regular-season finale.
+Memphis’ last NCAA Tournament was 2013-14, and the Tigers just missed this year.
+They are 10-2 since the start of February with a pair one-possession losses six days apart against NCAA Sweet 16 team Houston.
+Their last four losses have been by a combined eight points.

+Sixth-ranked Houston won 76-74 in the American Athletic Conference tournament semifinals, five days after hitting a last-second 3 at home to beat the Tigers 67-64 in the regular-season finale.

+Hardaway says it takes a lot keep his team from getting distracted during a game, but that he doesn’t expect any lack of motivation Sunday.

+“I don’t think so because it’s for the championship,” Hardaway said.
+“We’re playing good basketball.
+We know who we are.”

-After Roddy started the second half with a 3 to get Colorado State within three points, Memphis responded with a 16-3 run in which Nolley hit a 3 and scored seven points.
+After Roddy started the second half with a 3 to get Colorado State within three points, Memphis responded with a 16-3 run that included seven points from Nolley.

-Memphis made its big run before halftime came, while the Rams missed 10 consecutive shots over a stretch of more than six minutes.
-After the 3s by Quinones, the Tigers led 37-23 on a jumper by Damion Baugh with 3:40 left in the first half.
+Memphis’ big run before halftime came while the Rams missed 10 consecutive shots over a stretch of more than six minutes.
+After the 3s by Quinones, the Tigers led 37-23 on a jumper by Damion Baugh with 3:40 left.
+They shot 56% overall (34 of 61) and 52% on 3s (14 of 27).

+“We let their shooters have too many rhythm 3s,” Colorado State coach Niko Medved said.

-The Rams also got off to a slow start, missing their first four shots before going ahead 21-15 on a jumper by Stevens midway through the first half.
-Stevens hit a 3 in the final minute to cut the halftime deficit to 44-38.
+The Rams led 21-15 on a jumper by Stevens midway through the first half, and his 3 in the final minute cut the halftime deficit to 44-38.
+But they had several shooting droughts, and were 39% overall (20 of 52) against the Memphis pressure defense.

+“They are so unique in what they do,” Medved said.
+“It’s not anything we were not ready for, or surprised by.
+We just didn’t execute the way we needed to.”

 UP NEXT

-The NIT championship game, more than 1,500 miles from Madison Square Garden, with the Tigers facing the winner of Saturday’s other semifinal game that matched No. 4 seeds Mississippi State and Louisiana Tech.
-Colorado State plays the loser in a consolation game.
+The NIT championship game, more than 1,500 miles from Madison Square Garden, with the Tigers facing the fourth-seeded Bulldogs on Sunday.
+Colorado State plays in the consolation game against Louisiana Tech, which lost 84-62 in the other semifinal game.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25